 The response will also advise the complainant of how to escalate their complaint should they remain dissatisfied.
-This ends the final stage of the Schools Complaints Process.

 Next Steps

 If the complainant believes the school did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education after they have completed Stage 2.